Useful Notes: Blackbeard

 - Large and In Charge: Contemporary accounts of Blackbeard indicate that he was very tall, and "spare of frame;" his huge bushy beard probably made him look bigger than he actually was.

 - Made of Iron: And how!
-It took something like twenty-five stab wounds and five point-blank pistol shots to even slow him down long enough for someone to sneak up behind him with a sword and lop his head off.
+It took something like twenty-five stab wounds and five point-blank pistol shots to even slow him down long enough for someone to sneak up behind him and run him through, before lopping his head off.

 - Off with His Head!: And according to legend, his headless corpse swam a few laps around the boat afterward.